Rajpratik71/linux-manPages/as.md

        -- | files ...
            Standard input, or source files to assemble.

        The following options are available when as is configured for the 64-bit mode of the ARM Architecture (AArch64).

        -EB This option specifies that the output generated by the assembler should be marked as being encoded for a big-endian processor.

        -EL This option specifies that the output generated by the assembler should be marked as being encoded for a little-endian processor.

        -mabi=abi
            Specify which ABI the source code uses.
-The recognized arguments
-           are: "ilp32" and "lp64", which decides the generated object file in ELF32 and ELF64 format respectively.
-The default is "lp64".
+The recognized arguments are: "ilp32" and "lp64", which decides the generated object file in ELF32 and ELF64 format respectively.
+The default is
+           "lp64".

        -mcpu=processor[+extension...]
            This option specifies the target processor.
 The assembler will issue an error message if an attempt is made to assemble an instruction which will not execute on the target processor.
-The following processor names are recognized: "cortex-a35",
-           "cortex-a53", "cortex-a55", "cortex-a57", "cortex-a72",
-           "cortex-a73", "cortex-a75", "exynos-m1", "falkor", "qdf24xx",
+           The following processor names are recognized: "cortex-a35", "cortex-a53", "cortex-a55", "cortex-a57", "cortex-a72", "cortex-a73", "cortex-a75", "exynos-m1", "falkor", "qdf24xx",
            "saphira", "thunderx", "vulcan", "xgene1" and "xgene2".
 The special name "all" may be used to allow the assembler to accept instructions valid for any supported processor, including all optional extensions.

            In addition to the basic instruction set, the assembler can be told to accept, or restrict, various extension mnemonics that extend the processor.

            If some implementations of a particular processor can have an extension, then then those extensions are automatically enabled.
 Consequently, you will not normally have to specify any additional extensions.

        -march=architecture[+extension...]
            This option specifies the target architecture.
 The assembler will issue an error message if an attempt is made to assemble an instruction which will not execute on the target architecture.
 The following architecture names are recognized: "armv8-a", "armv8.1-a", "armv8.2-a", "armv8.3-a" and "armv8.4-a".

            If both -mcpu and -march are specified, the assembler will use the setting for -mcpu.
 If neither are specified, the assembler will default to -mcpu=all.

            The architecture option can be extended with the same instruction set extension options as the -mcpu option.
 Unlike -mcpu, extensions are not always enabled by default,

        -mverbose-error
            This option enables verbose error messages for AArch64 gas.
 This option is enabled by default.

        -mno-verbose-error
            This option disables verbose error messages in AArch64 gas.

        The following options are available when as is configured for an Alpha processor.

        -mcpu
            This option specifies the target processor.
 If an attempt is made to assemble an instruction which will not execute on the target processor, the assembler may either expand the instruction as a macro or issue an error message.
 This option is equivalent to the ".arch" directive.

-           The following processor names are recognized: 21064, "21064a", 21066, 21068, 21164, "21164a", "21164pc", 21264, "21264a",
-           "21264b", "ev4", "ev5", "lca45", "ev5", "ev56", "pca56", "ev6",
+           The following processor names are recognized: 21064, "21064a", 21066, 21068, 21164, "21164a", "21164pc", 21264, "21264a", "21264b", "ev4", "ev5", "lca45", "ev5", "ev56", "pca56", "ev6",
            "ev67", "ev68".
 The special name "all" may be used to allow the assembler to accept instructions valid for any Alpha processor.

-           In order to support existing practice in OSF/1 with respect to ".arch", and existing practice within MILO (the Linux ARC bootloader), the numbered processor names (e.g. 21064) enable the processor-specific PALcode instructions, while the "electro-
-           vlasic" names (e.g. "ev4") do not.
+           In order to support existing practice in OSF/1 with respect to ".arch", and existing practice within MILO (the Linux ARC bootloader), the numbered processor names (e.g. 21064) enable the processor-specific PALcode instructions, while the "electro-vlasic" names (e.g. "ev4") do not.

        -mdebug
        -no-mdebug
            Enables or disables the generation of ".mdebug" encapsulation for stabs directives and procedure descriptors.
 The default is to automatically enable ".mdebug" when the first stabs directive is seen.

        -relax
            This option forces all relocations to be put into the object file, instead of saving space and resolving some relocations at assembly time.
 Note that this option does not propagate all symbol arithmetic into the object file, because not all symbol arithmetic can be represented.
 However, the option can still be useful in specific applications.

        -replace
        -noreplace
            Enables or disables the optimization of procedure calls, both at assemblage and at link time.
 These options are only available for VMS targets and "-replace" is the default.
+See section
-See section 1.4.1 of the OpenVMS Linker Utility Manual.
+           1.4.1 of the OpenVMS Linker Utility Manual.

        -g  This option is used when the compiler generates debug information.
 When gcc is using mips-tfile to generate debug information for ECOFF, local labels must be passed through to the object file.
 Otherwise this option has no effect.

        -Gsize
            A local common symbol larger than size is placed in ".bss", while smaller symbols are placed in ".sbss".

        -F
        -32addr
            These options are ignored for backward compatibility.

        The following options are available when as is configured for an ARC processor.

        -mcpu=cpu
            This option selects the core processor variant.